William Riddleberger: Man Shown On Front Page Of Trump Supporter Dating Site Is Convicted Child Sex Offender

 William Riddleberger did not serve any time in jail for the crime, the report noted.
 But he has been thrust back into the spotlight after his face appeared on the front page of the Trump dating site.
 Riddleberger said he did not see the big deal.

-“I’ve already paid my debt for something I did 25 years ago,” Riddleberger told North Carolina news station WRAL (via Vice News).
+“I’ve already paid my debt for something I did 25 years ago,” Riddleberger told reporters from North Carolina news station WRAL (via Vice News).

 The Trump Dating site was already under fire after having launched at the start of this month.
 As Pink News noted, the site allowed people who are already married to sign up and try to find a romantic partner, but has barred homosexuals from signing up.